 For the training element, the Trust engaged Steps to design and deliver half-day sessions with managers.
 It was essential that the training was engaging and interactive, in order for it to succeed in developing manager confidence and skills in managing absence.
 Jennifer Gardner, HR Manager at the Trust, wanted real practical examples which acknowledged the pressures that managers face and the impact of absence on all stakeholders.
 Drama was the ideal way to do this.

-We worked closely in partnership with Jennifer and her team to develop the session and carefully create highly credible scenarios.
 We also developed an in-depth understanding of the Trust’s revised policies and absence management procedures.

 We developed and led half-day sessions which included: